 Our supported accommodation services give homeless and vulnerable people the specialist support they need to find stability and move on in their lives.
-In 2019-20 we provided more than 1,200 homeless adults, care leavers and young people at risk with a safe place to live.
-We also supported a total of 393 people in our cold weather shelters in North London and Redbridge.
+In 2022-23 we provided nearly 1,000 homeless adults and young people with a safe place to live through our supported hostels.
+We also supported a total of 794 people off the streets through our rough sleeper hubs in North London, Camden and Westminster.

 Most of our hostels are staffed 24 hours a day by support workers who are committed to providing a stable and secure environment for clients as they work with them to address their needs.
 Typical lengths of stay vary by service, from four weeks to up to two years.

 Many of our hostel residents are struggling with more than one need at a time, including poor physical and mental health.
-Our hostel staff have been trained in Psychologically Informed Environments (PIE), ensuring that our hostel-based work takes account of the persistent effects of adversity or trauma on our clients, and their resulting psychological and emotional needs.
+Our hostel staff have been trained in Psychologically Informed Environments (PIE), ensuring that our hostel-based work takes account of the persistent effects of Multiple Disadvantage on our clients and their resulting psychological and emotional needs.

 Two thirds of homeless people cite drug or alcohol use as a reason for first becoming homeless.
 SHP’s services support people with substance use problems at every stage in their recovery journey.